 Old Town Walking Tour with Cathedral

-Explore the historic old quarter of Palma on this 90 minute guided tour.
-You will pass by sights such as the Estatua Es Foner by the sculptor Juame Mir, Passeig Dalt Murada and The Royal Palace of La Almudaina, which dates back to the 14th century.
-Hear how the Gothic cathedral was built and step inside to admire the spectacular stained-glass windows and the features designed by Antoni Gaudi.
+Explore the historic old quarter of Palma on this guided walking tour.
+Learn about the history,traditions and architecture as you pass by sights such as the Parish church of Santa Eulàliae and The Royal Palace of La Almudaina, which dates back to the 14th century.
+Hear how the Gothic cathedral was built and step inside to admire the spectacular stained-glass windows and the features designed by Antonio Gaudi.

 Full Day Caves Excursion

-Travel by air-conditioned coach to Porto Cristo to explore two of Mallorca’s most famous attractions – the Caves of Drach and Caves of Hams.
-The Caves of Drach reach a height of 82 feet and have an underground lake to row upon, while the Caves of Hams boast impressive stalactite formations (admission to Blue Cave not included).
+Travel by air-conditioned coach to the pretty fishing village of Porto Cristo to explore two of Mallorca’s most famous attractions – the Caves of Drach and Caves of Hams.
+The Caves of Drach reach a height of 82 feet and you can row across Lake Martel, one of the largest underground lakes in the world, whilst the Caves of Hams boast impressive stalactite formations (admission to Blue Cave not included).

 Mallorca's West Coast